 Please email the Advice Service on firstname.lastname@example.org or click the button below

 The Students’ Union Advice Service is confidential and is committed to treating your personal information with respect and in accordance with the Data Protection Act and General Data Protection Regulation.

 Any information you provide will not be shared outside the Advice Service unless we have your permission or there are exceptional reasons for us to disclose information to a third party.
 The Advice Service has a Confidentiality Policy which must be followed by all advisors.
 You can access the Policy here.

 When you contact us for advice we will open a confidential case file for you and record your personal information, details of your enquiry and any advice given.
 Information such as your course, gender, etc will be used for statistical purposes only and will not identify you when compiling reports.
 Your details will be recorded and stored securely in line with the Data Protection Act 2018.

-Personal information will not be shared with anyone outside of the service unless we have your permission; this includes the University.
-However, the Advice Service currently holds the Advice Quality Standard (AQS) quality mark and our files may be audited by the Advice Services Alliance as part of their quality assurance check.
+The Advice Service currently holds the Advice Quality Standard (AQS) quality mark and our files may be audited by the Advice Services Alliance as part of their quality assurance check.
 Any personal data reviewed by an auditor will remain confidential.
+We ask for your consent for your file to be available for audit.
 You reserve the right to refuse this request.

 If you do not agree that the details of your case can be recorded and stored by the Advice Service and / or you do not wish your file to be made available to AQS for auditing purposes, please let us know.